7 insurance industry trends for 2019

 Millennials are fast replacing Baby Boomers as the largest customer base for insurance.
 This segment comes with high expectations and expect to be communicated with not only through traditional channels and big moments of truth like a claim, but through multiple channels and smaller interactions.

-30% of customers globally are willing to buy insurance products from companies such as Amazon and Google, who have set new standards for convenience, speed, value and ease of use.
+globally are willing to buy insurance products from companies such as Amazon and Google, who have set new standards for convenience, speed, value and ease of use.

 Insurers currently lag behind other industries, but with customers now considering ease of use highly important, it’s time to technology to remove complexity and provide a consistent experience across every touchpoint.